 In addition, Disney also opened two water theme parks, namely Typhoon Lagoon and Blizzard Beach.
-Meanwhile other parks were built around Orlando including SeaWorld (the largest marine park in the world) and “a href=”things-to-do/universal-orlando-resort">Universal Studios and further afield Busch Gardens Africa opened near Tampa.
+Meanwhile other parks were built around Orlando including SeaWorld (the largest marine park in the world) and Universal Studios and further afield Busch Gardens Africa opened near Tampa.

-For a number of years, Florida has boasted 8 of the 10 top spots for most visited theme parks in North America (i.e. including Canada) according to TEA/ERA in their annual Theme Park Attendance Reports.
-The table show estimated 2013 numbers (with 2012 numbers and percentage change):
+For a number of years, Florida has boasted 7 of the 10 top spots for most visited theme parks in North America (i.e. including Canada) according to TEA/AECOM in their annual Theme Park Attendance Reports.
+The table shows estimated 2016 numbers (with 2015 numbers and percentage change):

 For historical data, see our article and graphic showing the increase in Florida theme park visitors from 1998 to the present day.